Yorivel/Dynamic-Wardrobe/docs/priority.md

 When V enters combat or a hostile area, combat outfits take priority over all location matching.
 Combat outfits can be location-aware too — see [Combat & Danger Zones](combat.md) for details.

+## Clubs & Venues

+At supported clubs, the mod applies club-specific outfits using the same matching logic as outdoor locations — but scoped to `club`-prefixed outfits.
+See [Custom Places](places.md) for the list of supported clubs.

+1. **Club + location keyword** — `club afterlife` only at Afterlife
+2. **Club + region keyword** — `club corpo` at clubs in corpo areas
+3. **Plain `club`** — fallback for any club without a specific match
+4. If no club outfits exist, falls through to normal location matching below

+Combat outfits work normally at clubs (unlike apartments where combat is skipped).

 ## Location Matching

 When none of the above contexts apply, the mod picks an outfit based on where V is: